soumyadri/CV/README.md

 # CV
-This is my CV which is created through HTML.
+This is my CV which is created through HTML, CSS.